These are my complete notes for the various topic Introductions in Symmetric Cryptography.

 I.III Cryptanalysis Basics.

-# Social Engineering: Bypassing the protections of a cryptosystem by going directly after the humans that have access to the secret key.
+The process of bypassing the protections of a cryptosystem by going directly after the humans that have access to the secret key.
 Obtaining the key can range from kidnapping and forcing them to tell the key/password, to a simple phishing scheme over the phone or through email.

 These attacks are most relevant when the attacker has physical access to a piece of hardware running the cryptosystem, such as a credit card.

-# C. Rule 5.
 Classical Attack #1: Brute-Force Attack/Exhaustive Key search:

 Mathematical Definition: